Two kinds of derived categories, Koszul duality, and comodule-contramodule correspondence: Introduction

-Any diagram of a filtered inductive limit in $k\coalg^\conilp_\cdg$ is isomorphic to a diagram of strict morphisms, i.~e., morphisms of the form $(f,0)$.
+Any diagram of a filtered inductive limit in $k\coalg^\conilp_\cdg$ is isomorphic to a diagram of strict morphisms.
 This follows from the vanishing of the first derived functor of filtered colimit in $k\vect$ computed in terms of the standard bar-construction.
 Colimits of all diagrams of strict morphisms exist in $k\coalg^\conilp_\cdg$ and are preserved by the three forgetful functors. \end{proof}

 The category $k\coalg^\conilp_\cdg$ has no final object, and fibered coproducts sometimes do not exist in it.
 The closest candidate for a final object in $k\coalg^\conilp_\cdg$ is the following CDG\+coalgebra $(D,d,h)$.
 The coalgebra $D$ is cofreely cogenerated by the linear function~$h$, i.~e., it is the graded tensor coalgebra of a one-dimensional vector space concentrated in degree~$-2$.
 The differential~$d$ is zero.
 For any CDG\+coalgebra $D$ there is a morphism of CDG\+coalgebras $C\rarrow D$; however, such a morphism is not unique.
 The CDG\+coalgebra $D$ is Koszul dual to a DG\+algebra with zero cohomology.